simplify clumsy usage of DebugTools

 Apart from the general licensing issue, would you adapt your branch accordingly?

-#4 Updated by J. Wienke almost 6 years ago
+#4 Updated by J. Wienke over 6 years ago

 Robert Haschke wrote: